Tox1cP4nd4/anticheat-research/src/iat_validator/README.md

 Since Windows overwrites the Iat with the addresses, you lose the names there.
 To obtain them, we need to look at the ILT (Import Lookup Table).

+Warning: This technique has a minor issue with false positives!
+We'll address that later.

 # 7- Windows API - (Study before implementation)

+- So far we know the structure of a PE, what VA and RVA are, and the structure of IAT and ITL.
+Before moving on to the practical part, let's study some essential functions of the Windows API (well documented on the Microsoft website):

 ## GetModuleHandle